exasol-labs/exasol-labs-text2sql-mcp-server/README.md

 </p>

 Provides an LLM access to the Exasol database via MCP tools.
 Includes tools
-for reading the database metadata and executing data reading queries, and a
+for reading the database metadata and executing data reading queries, and an
-tool for transforming natural language into SQL statements.
+optional tool for translating natural language into SQL statements for the Exasol database.

 ## Disclaimer